google/rekall/docs/Manual/Plugins/Incoming/Collect.md

 abstract: "Collect instances of struct of type 'type_name'.\n\n    This plugin will\
   \ find all other plugins that produce 'type_name' and merge\n    all their output.\
   \ For example, running collect 'proc' will give you a\n    rudimentary psxview.\n\
-  \n    This plugin is mostly used by other plugins, like netstat and psxview.\n\n\
+  \n    This plugin is mostly used by other plugins, like netstat and psxview.\n \
   \   "
-args: {type_name: The type (struct) to collect.}
+args: {type_name: 'The type (struct) to collect. (type: String)

+    '}
 class_name: Collect
-epydoc: rekall.plugins.common.search.Collect-class.html
+epydoc: rekall.plugins.common.efilter_plugins.search.Collect-class.html
 layout: plugin
-module: rekall.plugins.common.search
+module: rekall.plugins.common.efilter_plugins.search
 title: collect
 ---